turboapps/docs/reference/command_line/subscriptions.md

 ### subscriptions

-The `subscriptions` command lists all subscriptions.
+The `subscriptions` command lists the subscriptions that are currently registered on the device.

 ```
 Usage: subscriptions <options>